-If you are in a hurry and just want to find out what the best straight razor for beginners is, then we recommend the Feather SS Folding Handle Razor as the best one.
+If you are in a hurry and just want to find out what the best straight razor for beginners is, then we recommend the Feather SS Folding Handle Razor.

 Are you bored with shaving with cartridge or safety razors and are looking for a challenge?
 Then you might want to try a straight razor, like the kind you see men use in movies set over 100 years ago.